yiwenmollyw/yiwenmollyw.github.io/_pages/about.md

 <br><br>
 <h2> Current Research </h2>

-I am working on a “[teachable activity tracker](https://mymove-collective.github.io/)” project aimed to support older adults and people with mild cognitive impairment (MCI) or dementia in the data labeling to train their personalized activity trackers.
+I am working on a “[teachable activity tracker](https://mymove-collective.github.io/)” project aimed to enable, empower, and engage older adults and people with cognitive impairment in training their personalized activity recognition models, with the overarching goal of promoting individuals’ active and healthy lifestyles.